 It doesn’t take a Harvard researcher to convince most people that happier students are more productive, in fact, it’s something our academic coaches have noticed for years.
 But after looking at the data of Achor’s research, it becomes clear that we should all make a conscious effort to be happier, not just for our productivity, but for our own well-being.

 Achor suggests that people in the workplace or academic settings must first begin to realize that their own happiness is “an advantage,” in terms of success in the workplace and school.
 Once happiness is viewed as a tool for productivity and success, then your student will seek happiness in the present, instead of waiting for future success.
 Next, your student must take steps to train their brain to search for happiness by creating habits shown to increase job satisfaction.
 Each step is centered around the concept of gratitude.
 Achor lists them as follows:

 - “Write down three new things you are grateful for each day;

 - Write for 2 minutes a day describing one positive experience you had over the past 24 hours;

 - Meditate for 2 minutes, focusing on your breath going in and out;

 - Write one, quick email or text first thing in the morning thanking or praising someone”

-So, how do you apply this information from Achor’s research to your student’s lives?
+So, how do you apply this information from Achor’s research to your students’ lives?
 Start with sharing gratitude’s around the dinner table each evening.
+Maybe someday you can have them get flowers delivered to Westmeadows or any other place where people important in their lives live.
+Make them appreciate their blessings.
 If your student knows he or she is expected to list three things they are grateful for at the end of each day, they’ll start to search for things to be grateful for throughout the day.